The barrel of the assault rifle never wavered as the commander asked, calmly, "I'm sure you're aware of your options. How's it going to be?"

 She drew herself to attention and saluted.
 "Thank you, sir."

 "Don't screw up."
 Anderson reached forward to hit the switch.
 "Anderson out."

-She frowned at that a moment, then shook her head and walked to the door.
+She frowned at that a moment, then shook her head and proceeded up the walk.
 She cut an imposing figure on the street- tall, especially for a woman, athletic, and dressed in jeans, combat boots, and a faded brown leather jacket that had formed itself to the shape of her body over the years.
-A pistol sat easy at her hip and she moved with a lazy, competent confidence that would have sent lesser mammals scurrying for their burrows.
+A pistol sat easy at her hip and she moved with a lazy, competent confidence that betrayed her years of training.
 A much-abused duffle bag banged against her thigh.
-Her red hair fell with a soft curl to just past her shoulders past dusky cheeks smattered with freckles.
-Shepard's eyes were more bored than weary, as she rapped her knuckles against the hatch.
+Ted hair fell with a soft curl to just past her shoulders and across dusky cheeks smattered with freckles.
+More bored than weary, she rapped her knuckles against the hatch.
 It was a long trip.

 "Hi, dad."
 Shepard returned his embrace.
 "You know what it's like trying to make a ship-to-residence call.
 Besides, I didn't have a lot of warning."